-The Florida Department of Environmental Protection (FDEP) has requested a rehearing with the First District Court of Appeal after that panel ordered the state to issue an exploratory oil-drilling permit to Kanter Real Estate LLC.
-The well would be in Broward County, a few miles west of the city of Miramar and near the Everglades.
+In February 2019, a state court ordered Florida to issue an exploratory oil-drilling permit to Kanter Real Estate LLC.
+The well would have been in Broward County, a few miles west of the city of Miramar and near the Everglades.

 Litigation to preserve the Everglades

-The battle over the Kanter well dates back to 2015, when the company first applied for the permit.
-The company represents the estate of banker Joseph Kanter, and owns 20,000 acres (8,094 hectares) of undeveloped land in the Everglades.
-Its well would drill some 11,800 feet (3,600 meters) deep, sitting on 5 acres (2 hectares) of land near a section of Interstate Highway 75 known as Alligator Alley, or Everglades Parkway, since it passes through the Everglades and Big Cypress National Preserve.
+The battle over the Kanter well dates back to 2015, when the company first applied for the permit, according to NBCMiami.
+The company represents the estate of banker Joseph Kanter, which has owned the 20,000 acres of undeveloped land in the Everglades for decades.
+At one point, according to The Herald, they had planned to build a new city in the Everglades.
+More recently, they planned to drill some 11,800 feet (3,600 meters) deep, sitting on 5 acres (2 hectares) of land near a section of Interstate Highway 75 known as Alligator Alley, or Everglades Parkway, since it passes through the Everglades and Big Cypress National Preserve.

-The FDEP denied the permit, and Kanter took that decision to court, first to an administrative law court.
+The Florida Department of Environmental Protection or FDEP denied the permit, and Kanter took that decision to court, first to an administrative law court.
 The judge determined the land to be environmentally degraded and isolated enough from water sources for drilling to proceed, and ordered the permit to be issued.
 The First District Court of Appeal concurred with that ruling, even using the judge's determination about the land as "factual findings."

 The FDEP said its denial of the permit was based on protecting the Everglades, regardless of whether the proposed site is degraded.
 "It looked beyond the vicinity of the well pad and concluded that the broader region, in this case the Everglades as [a] whole, was environmentally sensitive and should be protected," the department said in its filing, as reported by the South Florida Sun-Sentinel.

-Meanwhile, Broward County and Miramar are in part arguing the court did not let them address the impact of a ballot measure, Amendment 6, which passed last November.
+Meanwhile, Broward County and Miramar argued that the court didn't let them address the impact of a ballot measure, Amendment 6, which passed in November 2018.
 The amendment removed a requirement for courts to defer to agencies' interpretations of laws and regulations, and Broward and Miramar contend this amendment should not retroactively apply to older cases, like the drilling permit.

-Florida is not exactly a major oil producer.
-According to reporting by CityLab, Florida has more than 1,000 active wells, but no new wells have opened since 1988.
+Florida isn't a major oil producer.
+According to CityLab, Florida has more than 1,000 active wells, but no new wells have opened since 1988.
 The state produces fewer than 2 million barrels a year.
 Texas, by comparison, has more than 180,000 wells and produces between 4 million and 5.6 million barrels a day.

 The state's lack of recent experience has made critics nervous about new wells, since they argue it increases the likelihood of spills and seeping.
 "Florida has very little infrastructure, very little oversight of oil and gas activities, compared to other states," Rob Jackson, a professor of Earth system science at Stanford University, tells CityLab.

-And any spill near the Everglades could be a serious problem for the environment, including wildlife as well as people.
+And any spill near the Everglades could be a serious problem for the environment, not to mention wildlife and people.
 CityLab recounts a 2003 U.S. Geological Survey test in which scientists drilled a small hole into a wall protecting the water supply in a protected area, then injected a harmless dye known as rhodamine into the hole.
-They expected the dye to slowly work through the water supply; instead, dye appeared in Miami taps and washing machines before the day was even over.
+They expected the dye to slowly work its way through the water supply; instead, dye appeared in Miami taps and washing machines before the day was even over.

 The test illustrated how sensitive and interconnected Florida's water systems can be.
 Miami receives most of its drinking water from the Biscayne Aquifer, where porous limestone holds a large mass of groundwater close to the surface.
 This makes it an easy candidate for contamination.